HHS/meshrdf/dqpairs.md

 http://id.nlm.nih.gov/mesh/D015242Q000008

-### RDF
+### RDF Graph Diagram

 The following RDF graph diagram shows how descriptor-qualifier pairs are modeled.
 Note that the pairing (D015242Q000008, Ofloxacin/administration &amp; dosage) is an instance of the class, meshv:AllowedDescriptorQualifierPair.
 Relationships between the descriptor-qualifier pair and its respective descriptor and qualifier are explicitly defined.

 ![Descriptor Qualifier Pair RDF Graph Diagram](images/DQPair.png){: class="rdf-graph"}

 ### SPARQL
 The following SPARQL query will produce the the data shown in the RDF graph diagram above.

 ```sparql